markcxli/graph-cut/CUDA/README.md

 ## Author: Chenxi Li

-## The source codes in this folder are individual work from Chenxi Li for EC527 Final Project
+## The source code in this folder is the individual work of Chenxi Li for EC527 Final Project

 ## To Run:
 1. Install python3